 - Help families secure practical help when they need it

 - Teach parents how to raise healthy children

 - Help children to develop socially and emotionally

-Strengthening children, families and communities to be safe, healthy and thriving.
+Strengthening children, families, individuals, and communities to be safe, healthy, and thriving through comprehensive social services.

 - First domestic violence shelter in our region

 - First local runaway & homeless youth shelters

 - First 211 Information and Assistance Program in California

 - First to lead coordinated response and shelter for adult victims of human trafficking

 - Only domestic violence shelter to protect family pets